 SUMMARY

-PaulA Christian missionary who once persecuted the church More speaks on Mars HillMars Hill is the location in Athens where Paul, in Acts 17, is alleged to have addressed the Athenians.
+PaulThe Apostle Paul, originally known as Saul of Tarsus, was the author of several New Testament letters and the founder of many Christian communities. speaks on Mars HillMars Hill is the location in Athens where Paul, in Acts 17, is alleged to have addressed the Athenians.
 Also known in Greek as the Aeropagus, Mars Hill was a place dedicated to the worship of Greek gods.
-More in Athens to a crowd of interested Gentiles.
-Some express interest in his convictions, and at least two become believers.
+(Areopagus) in Athens to a crowd of interested Gentiles.
+Some express interest in his convictions, and at least two become believers in Christ.

 ANALYSIS

-This passage is important because Paul meets the Greek world on its own ground and on its own terms.
-In the very heart of the educated world of ancient Greece and Rome, Athens was a kind of university town, a place where the ancient stories were visibly honored and philosophical discourse had never ceased.
-It is into the heart of this non-Jewish, nonmercantile city that Paul enters and speaks to sophisticated, if not jaded, folks eager for something new to chew on.
+Paul meets the Greek world on its own ground and on its own terms.
+In the heart of the educated world of ancient Greece, Athens was a kind of university town where ancient religious traditions were visibly honored in temples and shrines (including one dedicated “To an unknown god,” 17:23) and philosophical discourse continued to thrive..
+Paul enters this non-Jewish, non-commercial city and speaks to sophisticated, though somewhat jaded, audiences eager for something “new” and “strange” to entertain.